310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 <th>(But we've gotta be keepin' an eye on our audience too!)</th>

 <th>(Most of the visitors here are people who love cars.
-Actual fans of us idols are probably far and few.)</th>
+Actual fans of us idols are prolly far and few.)</th>

 <th>(That’s why we’ve gotta make our charms shine to this new audience during this live show.)</th>

 <th>(Or actually, we’ve gotta perform in a way that’ll entertain *everyone* in here.)</th>

-<th>(That’s what I’ll be doing… ‘Cuz there’s no point in pushing my limits and trying to show off… I’m nothing but a klutz, so I’ll walk down my path in my own way.)</th>
+<th>(That’s what I’ll be doing… ‘Cuz there’s no point in pushing my limits and tryna show off… I’m nothing but a klutz, so I’ll walk down my path in my own way.)</th>
 {% endbubble %}

 {% img /img/es/eventstory/motorshow/ep4_1.jpg %}